 How to Calculate Vehicle Mileage

 The mileage calculator above uses a simple formula: divide the total distance driven by the fuel consumed.
 If you drove 400 km and used 28 litres of petrol, your mileage is 400 ÷ 28 = 14.3 km/l.
-This real-world measurement is far more reliable than manufacturer-claimed ARAI figures.
+This real-world measurement is far more reliable than manufacturer-claimed figures tested under laboratory conditions.

 What Is Good Mileage?

-Good mileage varies by vehicle type.
-For a petrol car in India, 14–20 km/l is considered good.
-Diesel cars typically deliver 18–25 km/l.
+Good mileage varies significantly by vehicle type.
+Petrol cars typically deliver 12–18 km/l (28–42 MPG).
+Diesel cars achieve 16–24 km/l.
 Bikes range from 35–65 km/l depending on engine size.
-SUVs are lower at 8–15 km/l, and commercial trucks average 3–6 km/l.
-The gauge in our mileage estimator benchmarks your result against these ranges.
+SUVs sit lower at 8–15 km/l, and commercial trucks average 3–6 km/l.
+The efficiency gauge in the calculator benchmarks your real-world result against these ranges and rates it as Poor, Average, Good, or Excellent.
+You can check claimed mileage figures for specific models on our Bikes and Cars pages.

 Tips to Improve Mileage

-Consistent speeds between 45–60 km/h yield the best efficiency.
-Keep tyres at recommended pressure (under-inflation alone can reduce mileage by 3–5%).
-Regular servicing, smooth acceleration, reduced AC use, and lighter loads all contribute.
-Tracking mileage monthly helps you spot problems early — a sudden drop often signals engine or tyre issues.
+Consistent speeds between 50–80 km/h yield the best efficiency for most engines.
+Keep tyres at recommended pressure — under-inflation alone can reduce mileage by 3–5%.
+Regular servicing, smooth acceleration, reduced AC use at low speeds, and removing unnecessary weight all contribute meaningfully.
+Tracking mileage monthly helps you spot problems early — a sudden drop of 15% or more often signals an engine or tyre issue before it becomes expensive.

-Looking to estimate your actual fuel expenses?
-Try our Fuel Cost Calculator to project monthly and yearly costs based on your mileage.
+Already know your mileage?
+Try our Fuel Cost Calculator to project your monthly and yearly fuel expenses based on your real-world km/l figure.